 The Burren Way extends 123 km from the towns of Lahinch to Corofin, passing through Liscannor, Cliffs, Doolin, Ballyaughan, Carran and Tubber.
-The walk follows a mix of green road, pathway, minor roadway, and grassy/rocky track.
+The walk follows a mix of green roads, pathways, minor roadways, and grassy/rocky tracks.

 THE CURRENT SITUATION / TRANSPORT AND ACCESS